The-NOVA-System/blog-old/_posts/2021-10-07-AppMockupAndUI.md

 ---
-title: Developing the App
+title: App Mockup and UI
-excerpt: verifying the need and starting to create some resources
+excerpt: progress update on the app with some ui mockups
 author: Garv Shah
 ---
 {% include header.html %}